 Picture the beneficiary

 Take a photo that symbolises what your campaign is fighting for.
 Whether it’s a person, a panda or a piece of land.
 And put it up on your wall or your desktop.

 When I develop strategy for clients, I include such a photo in the document.
 It might sound corny, but it works.

 Choose your battles

-When was the last time you concluded a tense discussion with ‘let’s agree to disagree’?
+When was the last time you ended a tense discussion with ‘let’s agree to disagree’?
 Make it more often.
-Instead of trying to convince the other party that you’re right.
+Instead of trying to convince the other party you’re right.

 Watch what your mind is doing